 IWC has revealed a nice addition to its splendid Portofino range of oversized timekeepers.
-Always conservative in its approach, extremely reluctant when it comes to evolving its design language, the Swiss watchmaker again brings us a watch that features all the elements that we loved so much in their 2011 IWC Portofino Eight Days that was equipped with the hand-wound Cal.
-59210 (Ref.
-5101) with only ones mall change: the IWC Portofino Hand-Wound Big Date Boutique Edition (Refs.
+Always conservative in its approach, extremely reluctant when it comes to evolving its design language, the Swiss watchmaker again brings us a watch that features all the elements that we love so much with only a small change: the IWC Portofino Hand-Wound Big Date Boutique Edition (Refs.
 IW516102 / IW516101) has the original simple calendar display replaced with a lot more appealing Big Date indicator.

 Previously known as the main sponsor and official timekeeper of the Volvo Ocean Race yacht race, IWC decided to up the ante and, back in May 2008, signed a three-year sponsorship agreement to become an Engineering Partner of the Mercedes AMG Petronas Formula One team.
 It was only a matter of time before a special-edition Ingenieur Racer automatic chronograph was officially announced.